 This method of activating auto-replies on another mailbox should not be used under any circumstances.
 Not only does accessing personal files and emails violate privacy and compliance regulations, it also poses a massive security risk.
 Firstly, giving a coworker control over another account opens you up to employee data theft.
 Secondly, transmitting passwords via email or text messages can allow hackers to steal your credentials using a packet sniffer.
 Learn more about secure password transmission.

 Set Out of Office Message in Outlook Web App (OWA)

 This method lets users enable automatic replies from home, assuming they have the time and means to do so.
 The easiest way to access your Outlook account from home is to use your company laptop or company smartphone (if available).
 Alternatively, you can go to office.com to sign into the Outlook Web App (OWA).
-Now access your settings at the top of the page, click on Mail and then Automatic replies and set the time period as well as your message.
+Now open the settings bar in the top right corner and click on View all Outlook settings to bring up the menu.
+Next, open the Mail tab and click on Automatic replies to turn on your away message and set the time period as well as the contents of the email.